Enroll a Windows device automatically using Group Policy

 You can avoid this behavior by using Conditional Access Policies in Azure AD.
 Learn more by reading What is Conditional Access?.

 If you don't see the Info button or the enrollment information, enrollment might have failed.
-Check the status in Task Scheduler app.
+Check the status in Task Scheduler app and see Diagnose MDM enrollment.

 Task Scheduler app